bcgov/cas-registration/docs/compliance/supplementary_report_handlers.md

 #### What does it do

 This `handle()` function will create a new compliance obligation record & related eLicensing invoice from the delta of difference between the previous and new version's tCO2e amounts.

+### New Earned Credits Handler

+This handler was created to handle a missed edge case where no action would be taken if there was no earned_credit record to compare the new version's amount against in the case of an increase.
+Unlikely scenario.

+#### What can it handle

+This `can_handle()` function will return true if the credited_emission value resulting from the new emissions report is greater than the previous version's excess_emission value and the previous compliance report version did not have an obligation or an earned credit record.

+#### What does it do

+This `handle()` function will create a new earned credits record using the new emission report version's credit_emissions amount.

+### No Change Handler

+#### What can it handle

+This `can_handle()` function will return true if the credited_emission values and the excess_emission values from the previous and new emission report version are equal.
+For example, if a supplementary report was created to update some incorrect admin data that had no bearing on the outcome for compliance.

+#### What does it do

+This `handle()` function will create a compliance report version with the No Obligation or Earned Credits status.
+No related obligation or earned credit record will be created in this case.